apache/trafficserver/doc/developer-guide/plugins/io/index.en.rst

 is usually accomplished by having it handed to the user; the user may also simply issue a call that creates a vconnection (such as c:func:`TSNetConnect`).
-In the case of transform plugins, the plugin creates a transformation vconnection viav :c:func:`TSTransformCreate` and then accesses the output vconnection using :c:func:`TSTransformOutputVConnGet`.
+In the case of transform plugins, the plugin creates a transformation vconnection viav :func:`TSTransformCreate` and then accesses the output vconnection using :func:`TSTransformOutputVConnGet`.

 After getting a handle to a vconnection, the user can then issue a read or write call.
 It's important to note that not all vconnections support